Webster & Horsfall, one of the West Midland’s oldest companies, has secured over £710,000 in Research and Development Tax relief.

 W&H’s Knowledge Transfer Partnership (KTP) with the University of Birmingham, is a perfect example of how the company in its recent history has brought about improvements to its technical processes through collaboration.
 This project formed an integral part of W&H’s latest R&D Tax Credit claim.
 Mark Evans, managing director at R&D Tax Claims Limited, said: “I’ve been advising W&H for almost a decade, and I’m delighted to have secured over £700,000 of Corporation Tax savings.
 “It’s a privilege to work with such an illustrious company and to make sure it is rewarded for its commitment to research and development.”

-Webster & Horsfall’s Finance Director, Robert Horsfall, recalls how he attended a Business Event where Mark Evans was speaking.
+Webster & Horsfall’s Finance Director, Robert Horsfall, recalls how he attended a Business Event where Mark Evans was speaking about research and development tax relief.
 “I was keen to learn more about the government scheme, initially sceptical as to whether we were eligible, and concerned that if we were, whether it would be too difficult to put a successful application together,” he said.

 “It was clear that Mark’s approach was very different, as he worked with a team of industry experts who had a thorough understanding of the manufacturing industry.
 “We have a dedicated account manager from R&D Tax Claims, who visits us regularly.
 “He guides and supports us to collect the relevant data, and compiles the final report that is submitted to HMRC.
 “With Mark’s expertise we have now made ten successful claims, returning a staggering £710k back to the company, however, the benefits are not just financial, it has also generated an innovative spirit amongst our workforce who continually look to find new ways to improve our processes and products, an ethos that will safeguard the company’s future.”